 Each candidate who successfully completed the pilot received an ILM stamped certificate in the post, outlining the five credits achieved for completing the unit.

-These learners now have the option to come back and undertake further ILM units (based on the content in the Learning Pool Business Skills catalogue) to achieve ILM Awards at either Level 4 or Level 5 (depending on the Units chosen).
+These learners now have the option to come back and undertake further ILM units (based on the content in the Learning Pool Leadership Skills catalogue) to achieve ILM Awards at either Level 4 or Level 5 (depending on the Units chosen).